Sheena Bajaj

-Sheena Bajaj is an Indian actress known for portraying Dolly Singh in the Disney channel sitcom Best of Luck Nikki.
+Sheena Bajaj (born 16 June 1994) is an Indian actress known for portraying Dolly Singh in the Disney channel sitcom Best of Luck Nikki.
 She has also worked in Jassi Jaissi Koi Nahi, Thapki Pyar Ki, and Khatmal E Ishq.

 Personal life

-Bajaj was born into a Punjabi family in Mumbai.
+Bajaj was born into a Punjabi family in Mumbai on 16 June 1994.

 On 22 January 2019, she married Rohit Purohit after dating for six years.
 They had met on the set of television show Arjun.